dmkgll/dmkgll/_posts/2022-06-21-on-blog-design.md

 permalink: obd
 ---

+Keeo in mind that these are really notes for myself.
+I'm not saying they are exhaustive or exclusive.
+Do what you want.

 ### Content

 "The drama belongs in what you say, not the typeface".
 Ogilvy, D (1983), Ogilvy on Advertising.